shannonjburris/code_refactor/README.md

 # Code_Refactor
 In this project I refactored code in order to follow accessibility standards.
-I added the following tags, main, section, article, nav, header and footer.
+I updated div tags with symantic elements.
+I added the following elements: main, section, article, nav, header, footer and added alt text to images.
 I also combined several of the CSS classes.

 Link to application: https://shannonjburris.github.io/code_refactor/